theobald-software/theobald-software.github.io/content/_en/xtract-is/for-azure/installation.md

 ![XISforAzure_StorageContainer](/img/content/XISforAzure_StorageContainer.jpg){:class="img-responsive" }

+When running a trial version of Xtract IS for Azure, you only need to place those two files in the storage container.
+After purchase, we will provide you with a license file.
+This file will then also need to be placed in the storage container.

 Before starting up the IR, make sure you reference the Custom Container SAS URI created above:

 “When you provision or reconfigure your Azure-SSIS IR with PowerShell, before you start your Azure-SSIS IR, run the